stgl/scarplet/README.md

 # scarplet

 [![Build Status](https://travis-ci.com/rmsare/scarplet.svg?branch=master)](https://travis-ci.com/rmsare/scarplet)

-A Python package for applying template matching to digital elevation data, in particular for detecting and measuring the maturity of fault scarps and other landforms [[0, 1]](#references)
+A Python package for applying template matching techniques to digital elevation data, in particular for detecting and measuring the maturity of fault scarps and other landforms [[0, 1]](#references)